 The last decade has seen an explosion in the integrated use of technology in healthcare.
-Every year, more and more technological devices become available to medical professionals; helping to optimise workflows, improve patient care, and drive innovation in diagnosis and treatment.
+Every year, more technological devices are granted regulatory approval and become available to medical professionals; helping to optimise workflows, improve patient care, and drive innovation in diagnosis and treatment.

 1) Wearable Health Devices (WHDs)

 From Fitbit, a fitness device that tracks weight and body fat percentage, to the Heartsense monitor, an AI-driven wearable that can track heart rhythm and respiratory problems in real-time, the proliferation of Wearable Health Devices (WHDs) is one of the most visible disruptions to healthcare in recent years.

 Aside from being highly personalised, the advantages to WHDs are manifold.
 They enable GPs to detect symptoms more quickly, aiding early diagnosis.
 GPs can also monitor their patients remotely, which reduces the need for face-to-face consultations and saves time and money in the process.
 Finally, by giving patients and their GPs the ability to track any noticeable changes to key bodily functions, WHDs give GPs the ability to use real data to optimise treatment.